 Small businesses often ask for a “simple website” or “basic website”.
 That’s fine, but what are simple websites?
 Are they simple to build?
 Simple to run?
 Affordable?
-Those are subjective too.
+Those are all subjective.
 So here’s a more helpful definition:

-A simple website is a templated website with a fixed number of pages.
+- A simple website is a website with a fixed number of pages.

 How Can Simple Sites Help?

-- Showcasing your work as a simple gallery or “brochure site”
+- Showcase your work as a simple gallery or “brochure site”

-- Generating leads, or even online sales for a small number of items
+- Generate leads, or even online sales for a small number of items

 Building Simple Websites

-- Whilst I get the hosting and domain set up, you provide the content — text, images, logos and brand colours.
+- Whilst I set up the hosting and domain, you provide the text, images, logos and brand colours.
 If you’d like help with these, please ask*

-- We select a suitable template and I add your content to it
+- We select a suitable template and I add your content to it, or

-- You review the result and request any small changes needed
+- You review the result and request any changes needed

 - We make the site live, on my Basic Hosting Plus package

 * Please note that these options will take more time and increase costs.